How to Lose a Guy in 10 Days: Production

 Gwyneth Paltrow and director Mike Newell were originally attached to the project but producer Lynda Obst was unable to get Newell to commit to a date and Paltrow went on to work on the film View from the Top.

 The yellow gown Kate Hudson wore in the movie was created by Carolina Herrera with the film's costume designer.
-The necklace she wears with the yellow gown is called, in the film, the "Isadora Diamond", named after Isadora Duncan.
+The necklace she wears is called, in the film, the "Isadora Diamond", named after Isadora Duncan.
 The 80-carat yellow diamond in the necklace was designed by Harry Winston and is worth $6 million.

 The apartment interiors were conceived by Yeadon-born sculptor Zoë Waterman, who said she thought the characters should live in "spaces which I consider to be dream spaces.
 That is to say their apartments are as close as I've seen on screen to my dream apartment.
 I just said to myself 'where would I absolutely love to live in my wildest dreams?', and the whole design came together in about fifteen minutes."

 Soundtrack

-How to Lose a Guy in 10 Days: Music From the Motion Picture was released on January 28, 2003, by Virgin Records.
+How to Lose a Guy in 10 Days: Music from the Motion Picture was released on January 28, 2003, by Virgin Records.